A Guide on the Cheapest Way to Send Money to China in 2026

 One of the first fees you will encounter when sending money to China is a fixed fee, which is the same no matter how much money you send.

-For example, Wells Fargo Bank charges USD8 (plus exchange rate fees) regardless if you send USD1,000 or USD10,000 to China.
+For example, Wells Fargo Bank charges US$8 (plus exchange rate fees) regardless of whether you send US$1,000 or US$10,000 to China.

 This makes bank transfers one of the cheapest options for sending large amounts of cash to China.